StarlitVienna/StarlitVienna/README.md

 <h1 align="center">Hi 👋, I am Vienna</h1>
-<h3 align="center">A student who codes in their free time and has taken an interest in the math behind neural networks.b🏳️‍⚧️ </h3>
+<h3 align="center">A student who codes in her free time and has taken an interest in the math behind neural networks. 🏳️‍⚧️ </h3>

 - 🔭 My last project was **PlurallScraper**, a scraper that backups everything from the maestro page of Plurall --> https://github.com/StarlitVienna/PlurallScraper/tree/dev-branch